madetech/blog/posts/better_rails_dev_env_with_docker_compose.md

 cd rails-docker-dev
 ```

-Use docker-compose to build the app
+Use docker-compose to build the app:

 ```
 docker-compose build